AshleyRoll/HamProjects/psu-crowbar/README.md

 I assembled the circuit and connected it to a bench power supply set for 13.8V and a current limit of 1A.

-The Crobar in this test is configured to fire at just over 16V.
+The Crowbar in this test is configured to fire at just over 16V.

 The power supply allows me to enter a new voltage setting and apply it, so the voltage step occurs quickly.